 - Final drawings

-- SCCC Outcomes 4 and 5 will be assessed and measured by solving assigned drawing problems, demonstration of skills necessary to successfully complete project exercise drawings, and a written test
+SCCC Outcomes #4 and #5 will be assessed and measured by solving assigned drawing problems, demonstrating of skills necessary to complete project exercise drawings, and a written test.

 SCCC Policy